Home » Symptoms » Cat Symptoms A-Z » Nodules Raised and Firm or Ulcerative (Ulcerating)

 Basics and possible causes

 Skin changes in cats that appear as nodules or ulcerativeUlcerative refers to the condition or process that leads to the formation of ulcers.
-Ulcers are open Wounds or Lesions that can form on the skin or mucous membranes, are painful, and often heal slowly.
-Lesions can be caused by a variety of factors.
+Ulcers are open Wounds or Lesions that can form on the skin or mucous membranes, are painful, and often heal slowly. lesions can be caused by a variety of factors.
 These changes are often an expression of an underlying disease, which can range from infections to Tumors.

 Finally, Tumors, both benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
 In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. and malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
-Malignant tumors can cause serious health problems in dogs and cats., can cause such nodules.
+Malignant tumors can cause serious health problems in dogs and cats., can also cause such nodules.
 A common skin tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. in cats is squamous cell carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
 Carcinomas are the most common form of cancer., which begins as a firm nodule and can develop into an ulcerAn ulcer is an open wound or erosion of the skin or mucous membrane that often heals poorly and can be caused by a variety of factors, including infections and chronic inflammatory conditions..

 Typical accompanying symptoms